 - 1. The risks and benefits of VBAC compared with ERCS should be discussed with clients who have a history of CS.
-This discussion, including the client's decision, should be appropriately documented in - 2.
+This discussion, including the client's decision, should be appropriately documented in the client's chart.
+II-2B - 2.
 Recommend planned VBAC as a means to achieve the benefits of normal childbirth, while being sensitive to each client's concerns and values and respecting her informed decision.
 III-C - 3.
 Recommend planned VBAC for clients intending to have more than one child after the previous CS.
 Increased maternal and perinatal morbidity associated with ERCS and multiple CS has long-term health implications.
 II-2B